yongagaelle/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 8- Arrays are not pointers
 9- strcpy
-10- Great leaders are willing to sacrifice the numbers to save the people
+10- Great leaders are willing to sacrifice the numbers to save the people 11- don't hate the hacker, hate the code